MetaTC/forking-lesson/class.md

-Hello, my name is Kseniia.
+Hello, I'm Kseniia.
-From Meta front-end.
+From Meta front-end course.
+I also want to study meta back-end.
+And Python.